ferhanture/WikiBitext/README.md

 ----------------------------------

-// Bitext extracted from German and English Wikipedia, using the algorithm described in Ture and Lin, NAACL-HLT 2012.
-// This bitext was the best performing in our experiments (see paper), where we used the two-stage classification approach:
+We extracted bitext from German and English Wikipedia (dumps from 1/30/11 and 1/15/11 respectively), using the algorithm described in Ture and Lin, NAACL-HLT 2012.
+This bitext was the best performing in our experiments (see paper), where we used the two-stage classification approach:

-// Threshold of 0.98 was applied on simple classifier in first stage (output = 13,746,173 pairs), and a 0.60 threshold was applied on the complex classifier in the second stage (final output = 5,761,517 pairs).
+* Threshold of 0.98 was applied on simple classifier in first stage (output = 13,746,173 pairs), and a 0.60 threshold was applied on the complex classifier in the second stage (final output = 5,761,517 pairs).

 `bitext-wiki_de-en.de.bz2` = German side of the bitext, lowercased, no tokenization, bz2-compressed.
 `bitext-wiki_de-en.en.bz2` = English side of the bitext, lowercased, no tokenization, bz2-compressed.